 The normal driving position for the best fuel economy.
 Transmission operates in gears one through four.

-(Overdrive) can be deactivated by pressing the transmission control switch (TCS) on the end of the gearshift lever.
+(Overdrive) can be deactivated by pressing the transmission control switch on the end of the gearshift lever.
+This will illuminate the O/D OFF lamp and activate Drive.